giantswarm/cert-manager-app/README.md

 A [migration script](files/migrate-v090-to-v200.sh) is provided in the `files/` directory of this repository.
 If you use it, please read the help text thoroughly.

+**Note:** removing the existing Chart will also remove the Custom Resource Definitions it provides, which will in turn remove any related Custom Resources.
+This will mean all Custom Resources of the following types **will be removed**:

+- Issuer
+- ClusterIssuer
+- Certificate
+- CertificateRequest

+The [migration script](files/migrate-v090-to-v200.sh) can be used to ensure that these are backed up.

 1: First cordon the Chart custom resource.
 This ensures that `chart-operator` doesn't try and replace the app until the following steps are complete.

 ```bash